Page last updated: August 6, 2020

 - During this time, academic programs are encouraged to find alternative ways to accommodate various methods for students to meet the standards (e.g. distance education, tele options, program extensions, etc.).

-- CAA site visits scheduled for spring 2020 were postponed.
+- CAA site visits scheduled for fall 2020 will be conducted as virtual site visits.
 The CAA approved an emergency policy, in light of guidance from the U.S. Department of Education for accrediting agencies, to conduct virtual site visits during the COVID-19 pandemic.
-All site visits scheduled for fall 2020 will be conducted as a virtual site visit.

 These decisions were made because of the essential health care and education roles that these students will be expected to assume upon graduation; we believe that it is in the best interest of graduate students and ultimately client/patient care and safety to uphold these accreditation and certification standards.
 CFCC and CAA are trusting that programs will ensure that students are safe and ready to participate in clinical education experiences and that they will graduate with entry-level knowledge and skills.
 We believe that any further accommodations would not be responsible in light of the assurances these standards are designed and expected to provide to the public, employers, and tax payers.